 I never got inside the event.
 But I didn’t have to.
 You could hear the music from the moon.
 Canned Heat, “Goin’ Up the Country”.
 Joe Cocker, “She Came In Through the Bathroom Window”.
 Led Zeppelin pounding out “Whole Lotta Love”.
 The stuff I played on a 33LP in my bedroom was flowing out over the south grandstands live.

 It is reported that “the concession stands were woefully inadequate.”
-It actually says that on Wikipedia.
+An actual news report.
+Every ice machine within striking distance of the race track had been raided.
+The shelves in the stores around town were cleaned out.
 Which is probably why my Dad conceived and carried out a plan that has become one of the more notable stories of my life.

 I have no idea how any actual conversation went, but it had to go something like this.